 Yes, mold does cost money to repair.
 Does saving money from a problem peak your interest?
 We have helped many homeowners do exactly that.
 By knowing a few tips and tricks; you can legitimately increase your net worthwhile at the same time solve a mold problem.

-The thought of mold removal cost can be a red flag for some people.
-When they find a mold house or a building they are looking to buy.
+The thought of mold removal cost can raise a red flag for some people.
+If the house they are looking to buy is infested with mold, the additional costs of the treatment might be of great concern to them.
 Taking care of mold can be a very time-consuming and costly process.
+From the buyer’s perspective, if they are to invest more money than they planned in their new house, they might as well Buy Real Estate in Las Vegas or other such places where houses are more fancy and luxurious.
 Investing in a place with a preexisting mold condition often does not appear to be worth the effort.
 It is just too overwhelming!

-The truth, however, is that buying a house with mold can actually be in your best interest.
-Because most people look at mold issues as a reason to not purchase a house.
+The truth, however, is that buying a house with mold can be in your best interest.
+Most people look at mold issues as a reason not to purchase a house.
 Therefore, properties with mold will often time sell at lower prices.
 Sellers know that mold will keep them from finding a buyer easily.
 Sometimes they are willing to let their property go for less than they would if mold was not involved.
 This provides the buyer with instant equity!
+Look for keywords like ‘houses for sale near me‘ on the internet and add ‘mold’ to it!
+You might just get a house that you like!
 Our recommendation is that you talk with a mortgage company that provides not only conventional loans but also 203K loans.

 One of our favorite stories is a customer we helped gain over $15,000 in instant equity.
 They were able to purchase a molded home that they loved.
 The mold in the home was caused by improper humidity control.
 With the advice from our mold professionals; the buyer was able to remedy the humidity issues through a simple venting and air conditioning repair.
 We were able to remove all mold safely and restore the property to like-new condition.
 The best part of all, the buyer was able to secure a loan to pay for all of it.
 They still come out ahead with a $15,000 gain in equity.
 This customer has lived in his mold-free home for the last two years and couldn’t be happier with his decision.